dschlenk/opennms-cookbook/README.md

 #### Provisioning Requisitions

 These LWRPs use a cookbook library named Provision that I wrote to perform the work using the OpenNMS REST interface.
 As such, OpenNMS has to be running for the resources to converge.
 See any of the example recipes for my silly little ruby_block hack to make sure it is.
-Also you'll notice that I used 'import' a lot rather than the correct term 'requisition'.
+Also you'll notice that I used the term 'import' rather than the correct term 'requisition'.
 I can type 'import' a lot faster than 'requisition'. ;)

 * `opennms_foreign_source`: create a new foreign source optionally defining a scan interval (defaults to '1d').
 * `opennms_service_detector`: add a service detector to a foreign source.
 TODO: if capsd is enabled in favor of provisiond add protocol-plugins to capsd-configuration.xml instead.